 Our clients were also glad to have had this platform to pursue their musical interests.
 Madam Margaret Tan Geck Kwan, 78, expressed that singing makes her feel “great as she feels young again”.

 Her granddaughter, Ms Emmalene Tan, 20, also noticed a change in her grandmother since she participated in the programme.
 “Grandma hums the songs, she communicates more, especially during dinner.
 The programme has fired her passion to sing again and she’s happier and feels more alive.
 That means a lot to me.”

-Ms Angelina Choo, Founder and Trainer of Urban Music Productions, who was appointed by The Esplanade Company to conduct Sing Out Loud! shared that the programme ensures “direct engagement of all participants, regardless of their skills, through active inclusion and a varying level of challenges for different participants.
+Ms Angelina Choo, Director, Urban Music Productions, who was appointed by The Esplanade Co Ltd to conduct Sing Out Loud! shared that the programme ensures “direct engagement of all participants, regardless of their skills, through active inclusion and a varying level of challenges for different participants.
 We use social and learning strategies to enable music-making”.

 The workshops, conducted in a group setting, not only enhanced creativity, but also facilitated social interaction.
 Another client, Madam Liau Peck Yong, reinforced the importance of this social engagement, “I love to sing in a group as singing by myself is lonely.”
 She also enjoyed elements of movement and dance during the sessions.

-Meanwhile the Alzheimer’s Disease Association’s CEO, Jason Foo hopes “The Esplanade Company will bring the programme to the rest of our dementia centres as well as other dementia centres in the community so that more people will benefit from it.”
+Meanwhile the Alzheimer’s Disease Association’s CEO, Jason Foo hopes “The Esplanade Co Ltd will bring the programme to the rest of our dementia centres as well as other dementia centres in the community so that more people will benefit from it.”